Program in Journalism

 Honorable Mention: Peter Hooley

-These awards will be presented at the English/Journalism Recognition Ceremony on May 16.
+These awards were presented at the English/Journalism Recognition Ceremony on May 16, 2015.

 Professors Barbara Lombardo and Thomas Palmer gather with UAlbany Journalism Program students for a Society of Professional Journalists smartphone workshop on March 24, 2015.
 To illustrate the range of journalists' accessories, Palmer holds up the Bluetooth remote control as he fires the iPhone's shutter.
 Palmer mounted the iPhone to an adapter on a Bogen 3046 tripod.